jiakaiBot/deCloudflare/subfiles/cloudflared/blocklists.md

 | Total | 725,234 | 251,830 | 34.72% |

-### 34.72% of DNS filter/blocklists are using Cloudflare.
+### 34.72% of domains listed in DNS filter/blocklists are using Cloudflare.